Systematic search for singularities in 3D Euler flows: Numerical results

 Next, in figure \ref{fig:vort:3D:75:1024}(a), we analyze the optimal initial condition $\teta_{75}^{1024}$ in more detail with the corresponding terminal state $\u^{1024}\left(75; \teta_{75}^{1024}\right)$ shown in figure \ref{fig:vort:3D:75:1024}(b).
-In both figures we show the isosurfaces of $|\bomega|$ and $\log_{10}\left(\left| |D|^3 \bds u\right|\right)$ together with selected streamlines passing through a small neighborhood of the origin (see also the animation available at \href{https://youtu.be/G\_nfJNq6W1A}{https://youtu.be/G\_nfJNq6W1A}).
+In both figures we show the isosurfaces of $|\bomega|$ and $\log_{10}\left(\left| |D|^3 \bds u\right|\right)$ together with selected streamlines passing through a small neighborhood of the origin (see also \href{https://youtu.be/G\_nfJNq6W1A}{Movie 1} available in Supplementary Material).
 We observe that throughout its evolution the optimal flow has the form of two jets colliding head-on with the vorticity concentrating into two strongly flattened vortex rings as time goes on.
 The region with large values of $\log_{10}\left(\left| |D|^3 \bds u\right|\right)$, which is the quantity that matters in our objective functional \eqref{eq:obj}, evolves into a flat disc located in the middle of the two rings.
 The vorticity field at the final time $t = 75$ has three symmetry planes: $x_1 = x_2$, $x_1 = x_3$ and $x_2 = x_3$, in addition to discrete rotation symmetries with respect to the body diagonal passing through the center of the two rings.
-Without loss of generality, we focus our discussion on the symmetry plane $x_1 = x_2$, and in figures \ref{fig:vort:proj:3D:75:1024}(a) and \ref{fig:vort:proj:3D:75:1024}(b) we visualize the vorticity component $\omega^\perp := \bds \omega \cdot \bds n$ normal to that plane ($\bds n = \left[-\frac{1}{\sqrt{2}}, \frac{1}{\sqrt 2}, 0\right]^T$ is the unit vector normal to the symmetry plane), at $t=0$ and $t=75$ (see also the animation available at \href{https://youtu.be/6BcQ4LvcAE4}{https://youtu.be/6BcQ4LvcAE4}).
-The streamline pattern in Figure~\ref{fig:vort:3D:75:1024}~(b) indicates that as $t \rightarrow 75$ the flow in the two jets colliding near the origin sharply transitions towards a radial outflow through the gap between the two vortex rings.
+Without loss of generality, we focus our discussion on the symmetry plane $x_1 = x_2$, and in figures \ref{fig:vort:proj:3D:75:1024}(a) and \ref{fig:vort:proj:3D:75:1024}(b) we visualize the vorticity component $\omega^\perp := \bds \omega \cdot \bds n$ normal to that plane ($\bds n = \left[-\frac{1}{\sqrt{2}}, \frac{1}{\sqrt 2}, 0\right]^T$ is the unit vector normal to the symmetry plane), at $t=0$ and $t=75$ (see also \href{https://youtu.be/6BcQ4LvcAE4}{Movie 2} available in Supplementary Material).
+The streamline pattern in figure~\ref{fig:vort:3D:75:1024}~(b) indicates that as $t$ approaches 75, the flow in the two jets colliding near the origin sharply transitions towards a radial outflow through the gap between the two vortex rings.
 At the same time, this gap becomes very narrow, which results in a sharp transition between the regions of the symmetry plane characterized by opposite signs of the normal vorticity $\omega^\perp$, cf.~figure \ref{fig:vort:proj:3D:75:1024}(b).
 This appears to be the mechanism responsible for the possible singularity formation in the extreme flow considered here.